2 Thessalonians 3:1

 Direct your hearts into the love of God.
 Learning to live in the love of God is the essence of Christianity, because nothing else can change us.
 Knowing the love of God brings us peace (2 Cor.
 13:11) and the confidence (1 John 4:17) that displaces fear and worry (Matt.
 6:31-32, 1 John 4:18).
 His love that fills us with grace (2 Cor.
 13:14, Eph.
 6:24) making us more than conquerors (Rom.
 8:37).
 It is the love of God that empowers us to do good works (Heb.
 10:24) and abound in love for others (1 John 4:7, 10-11), whether they are family members (Eph.
 5:25), fellow believers (John 13:34, 1 Th.
 4:9, 1 John 3:11) or mortal enemies (Matt.
 5:44, Luke 6:27, 35).

 We are not changed by our love for God but by receiving his love for us.
 This is why we are exhorted to walk in his love (Eph.
 5:2), keep ourselves in his love (Jude 1:21), remain in his love (John 15:9, 10, 1 John 4:12, 16), and not wander from his love (Rev. 2:4).

 See also the entry for Love of God.

 2 Thessalonians 3:8

 nor did we eat anyone’s bread without paying for it, but with labor and hardship we kept working night and day so that we would not be a burden to any of you;

-We kept working.
-As in his first letter, Paul reminds the Thessalonians that he had been self-supporting during his stay in their city (1 Th.
+(a) We kept working.
+As in his first letter, Paul reminds the Thessalonians that he had supported himsef during his three-week stay in their city (1 Th.
 2:9).
-Paul likely funded his ministry by making tents (Acts 18:3).
+Paul probably funded his ministry by making tents as he had done in Corinth (Acts 18:1–3).

 2 Thessalonians 3:9